60 Second Lemon Law Assessment™

 | Roadside Assistance | 5 years / 60,000 miles | Towing, lockout, flat tire |

 Kia’s extended powertrain warranty means you have a significantly longer window to document and file a lemon law claim for engine or transmission defects compared to other manufacturers.
 Most automakers offer only 5-year/60,000-mile powertrain coverage, giving Kia owners nearly twice the time to build their case.
+However, there are important limitations to understand:

 If a state lemon law claim warranty claim is unavailable, the Magnuson-Moss Warranty Act may still provide legal recourse.
 This federal law allows consumers to pursue claims when manufacturers fail to honor their warranty obligations, even if state lemon law timelines have passed.